Phyozawhein/FoodNation/README.md

 ### System feature

-- [x] The system offers a geolocation feature to help users navigate to charity donation event. -[x] The information inside the url for profile page is encrpyted to secure user information. -[x] The profile pages are dynamic according to user type.
+- [x] The system offers a geolocation feature to help users navigate to charity donation event.
+- [x] The information inside the url for profile page is encrpyted to secure user information.
+- [x] The profile pages are dynamic according to user type.

 #### Tools